pdwaggoner/pdwaggoner.github.io/Teach.md

 * Data Mining & Data Visualization for the Social Sciences (Summer 2020; Co-taught with Benjamin Soltoff)

-* Perspectives on Computational Research (Spring 2020, 2021; Co-taught with Jon Clindaniel)
+* Perspectives on Computational Research (Spring 2020, 2021; Co-taught with Jon Clindaniel & Benjamin Soltoff)

 * Computational Methods for American Politics (Autumn 2019)